 - G. Vertical alignment shall be based on symmetric parabolic vertical curves based on stopping sight distances between roadway grade changes.
 The minimum length of vertical curve is equal to three (3) times the design speed.
-For curbed roadways the curve length should not provide a K value that exceeds 167 in order to provide proper roadway drainage. - H. Superelevation, if required, of the roadway should be accomplished using the design guidelines in the latest edition of the LA DOTD Road Design Manual governing superelevation of roadways. - I. The minimum road grade for local streets should be the greater of 1.0 feet above the 50-year flood elevation or record inundation elevation.
-Unless otherwise approved by the Director Public Works, the centerline of all Collector or Arterial streets shall be constructed at or above the FIRM Base Flood Elevation or record inundation whichever is greater. - J. Maximum grade through intersections shall be four percent.
+For curbed roadways the curve length should not provide a K value that exceeds 167 in order to provide proper roadway drainage. - H. Superelevation, if required, of the roadway should be accomplished using the design guidelines in the latest edition of the LA DOTD Road Design Manual governing superelevation of roadways. - I. The minimum centerline street grade for local streets shall be Base Flood Elevation ("BFE") as established by the latest Flood Insurance Rate Map ("FIRM"), unless otherwise unanimously approved by the Director of Public Works, the City Building Official, and the City Engineer. - J. Maximum grade through intersections shall be four percent.
 The maximum grade shall extend a minimum of 50 feet each direction from the centerline of the intersecting streets or to the end of radii, whichever is the longer distance.